 As opposed to big horse pills, these tiny slow-release beads are easy to swallow.

-Our stomachs digest these micro-beads over a 12-hour period, which is a much more natural way to absorb vitamins compared to single larger pills.
+Our stomachs digest these micro-beads over a 6-hour period, which is a much more natural way to absorb vitamins compared to single larger pills.

 Rootine Vitamins Order Process

-Overall, Rootine is a $60/month subscription ($40 for the first month with our discount), which is more expensive than some alternative multivitamins, but this is a pretty cheap price for being the only vitamin you really need to take.
+Overall, Rootine is a $69/month subscription, which is more expensive than some alternative multivitamins, but this is a pretty cheap price for being the only vitamin you really need to take.
 Plus, seeing exactly how much nutrients you need and why is very beneficial within itself.

 Rootine requires a 3-month minimum commitment before ordering, but this is largely due to the amount of free research they run for your results before sending you the vitamins.